 - 1. CERTIFICATES OF VETERINARY INSPECTION (CVI): - a.
 Online CVIs have always been accepted but are encouraged and strongly recommended.
 Please urge the owner to print out a copy to keep with the animal(s). - 2.
-CATTLE: - a.
+CATTLE - a.
 Bovine Respiratory Disease Complex vaccination is RECOMMENDED for Maryland cattle, but is no longer a requirement. - 3.
-RODEO LIVESTOCK: - a.
-All rodeo livestock should follow the same requirements as those attending a fair or show. - 4.
-MARYLAND POULTRY: - a.
-For avian influenza testing, 10 BIRDS ON THE PREMISES must test negative.
-If there are less than 10 birds, all the birds must be tested.
-"Flock" is defined as "all of the poultry on one premises, except any group of poultry that has been segregated for 21 days may be considered a separate flock" (COMAR 15.11.11.02) "Segregation" is defined as "no direct contact between the exhibiting poultry and the rest of the flock."
-For biosecurity purposes, it is advised to care for the tested flock before interacting with any untested poultry on site. - b.
-Meat bird projects, properly identified with a leg/wing band, do not need to be PT tested but must be separated from other untested birds on the premises.
-Meat birds are required to be tested for AI.
+RODEO LIVESTOCK - All rodeo livestock should follow the same requirements as those attending a fair or show.

+- 4. POULTRY/AVIAN INFLUENZA TESTING: - a.
+For avian influenza testing, ALL BIRDS IN THE FLOCK must test negative unless there are greater than 15 birds in the flock, then only 15 birds need to be tested.
+(For out-of-state flocks, if there are greater than 30 birds IN THE FLOCK then only 30 birds need to test negative.)
+"Flock" is defined as "all of the poultry on one premises, except any group of poultry that has been segregated for 21 days may be considered a separate flock" (COMAR 15.11.11.02)